 BostonAPP/Lab Notes from June 10, 2014

 A common part of Tuesday night’s conversation was the involvement of community and how to do it.
-With examples of the Boston Harbor Island Pavilion light board, Cedric Doulglass’ UP Truck, JR’s portrait gallery in time square, and a future look into Primavera de Filippi’s illuminating trees ideally for Burning Man, the lab was clear in the importance of public art that the public can engage in.
-If there is an art piece that people have the opportunity to put in their own creativity into it, they too may understand that the art is also theirs.
+With examples of the Boston Harbor Island Pavilion light board, Cedric Doulglass’ UP Truck, JR’s portrait gallery in Times Square, and a future look into Primavera de Filippi’s illuminating trees ideally for Burning Man, the lab was clear on the importance of public art with which the public can engage.
+If there is an art piece into which people have the opportunity to contribute their own creativity, they too may understand that the art is also theirs.
 It builds a strength in people and creates a sense of unity.
 Thousands of thoughts, one language.
 Art.

 The lab would have not been the lab it was without discussing the relation between technology and art.
 How they are both moving forward and how easy it is becoming to combine both as one.
 The interactive art examples all included some type of technology, from lights and algorithm, to mobility, to bio-generated solar light tubes, into mass production of portraits in minutes.
 As we quickly move forward to a new age of technology, new creative mediums of self expression can be discovered. !